 Signs and Symptoms of Heroin Addiction

 Heroin addiction often starts with a legal prescription for pain medication from a physician.
-The pain killer use develops into abuse and the need for larger and more powerful drugs to get a similar effect.
-This process alters the state of the brain on a fundamental level, and full blown addiction follows.
-Being cheaper and more easily accessible than prescription medications, it’s no wonder that the heroin problem in America has reached epidemic proportions.
+The pain killer use develops into abuse and the need for larger and more potent drugs to get a similar effect.
+This process alters the state of the brain on a fundamental level, and full-blown addiction follows.
+Being cheaper and more easily accessible than prescription medications, the heroin problem in America has reached epidemic proportions.

-The use of opiates or heroin results in an influx in the brain’s “feel good” mechanism.
-This is what gives addicts the feeling of being “high”.
-Today we’ve seen the stereotypical image of an addict dramatically change, with everyone from students, teachers, and well established professionals turning to heroin to alleviate underlying emotional turmoil.
+Using opiates or heroin can result in an influx in the brain’s feel-good mechanism, which is what gives addicts the feeling of being high.
+Today we’ve seen the stereotypical image of an addict dramatically change, with everyone from students, teachers, and well-established professionals turning to heroin to alleviate underlying emotional turmoil.

-The longer a person uses the more they perceive the drug as a need.
-As a result, with their decision making and self-restraint instincts compromised addicts will do just about anything to obtain the drug.
+The longer a person uses, the more they perceive the drug as a need.
+As a result, with their decision-making and self-restraint instincts, the individual will do just about anything to obtain the drug.
 In other words, this often leads to destroying relationships and lives.
-Those who administer the substance either intravenously or nasally are at an even greater risk due to the quickness these methods transport heroin in to the bloodstream.
+Those who administer the substance either intravenously or nasally are at even greater risk due to the quickness these methods transport heroin into the bloodstream.

 - Constricted pupils